Modi 'master of distortion', only cares for his 'grand tamasha', says Congress on PM's Bengaluru roadshow | Politics

 ''Have you ever seen a PM this desperate,'' he asked.

+After the roadshow, Ramesh said, ''It appears that PM Modi's roadshow in Bengaluru today not only inconvenienced the people but it drew a lukewarm response.
+Tomorrow's tamasha reduced to 6.5 kms now.'' ''Writing on the wall is very, very clear.
+Come May 10th, 40 per cent Bhrashtasura Dahana is Guaranteed,'' he said in a tweet.

-After the roadshow, Ramesh said Modi should cancel its second part scheduled for Sunday.
+Ramesh also said Modi should cancel the second part of the roadshow scheduled for Sunday.

 ''Ambulances stuck, chaos on road! ''If the PM has any shame left or even an iota of concern for the people of Bengaluru, he would immediately cancel part 2 of the #40km40percent roadshow tomorrow.
 But we all know that all he cares for is his Grand Tamasha,'' Ramesh tweeted.